akoontz11/akoontz11.github.io/content/home/experience.md

     date_start: '2015-01-05'
     date_end: '2018-05-18'
     description: |2-
-        As an Applications Specialist, I wrote and supported method scripts for customers in the OEM setting and internally, for standardized protocols.
-I served as the primary application resource for customers from product development to launch, and interfaced with hardware and software engineers to design automation solutions.
+        As an Applications Specialist, I wrote and supported method scripts for customers in the OEM setting and internally, for standardized laboratory protocols.
+I served as the primary application resource for customers from product development to launch, and worked with hardware and software engineers to design automation solutions.

 design:
   columns: '2'